mariamelboudi/mariamelboudi/README.md

 ## 👋 Hi there !

-💻 I'm a data analyst living and working in Berlin<br>
+💻 I'm Mariam, a data analyst living and working in Berlin<br>
 🧠 My background is in psychology, photography and specialty coffee<br>
 ✍️ I'm currently working on [Vote](https://vote-coffee.com/)'s 2024 transparency report<br>